Pagehey/basics/article.md

 Also, the browser is not blocked while waiting for the event to happen.

-Thankfully you can still click everywere, scroll, and interact with the page.
+Thankfully you can still click everywhere, scroll, and interact with the page.